alipouw13/appurviewdemo/8-pricing.md

 # Overview
 As of January 6th, 2025 Microsoft Purview has adopted a PAYGO pricing model.
 This means that you only pay for governed and managed data assets.
-Governed data assets
+Governed data assets are assets that are linked to governance concepts such as data products and critical data elements (CDEs).
+Managed assets are billed when a customer runs data quality and health management actions on their governed data estate.

 A sample excel sheet for calculating both Unified Catalog and Master Data Management billing is available in the reference section of this repository [here](https://github.com/alipouw13/appurviewdemo/blob/main/reference).

 # Unified Catalog Billing
-Data assets (eg: tables, views, AI models, semantic models, etc.) that are linked to governance concepts in the product, such as data products and critical data elements, are counted as governed assets.
+Data assets (eg: tables, views, AI models, semantic models, etc.) that are linked to governance concepts, such as data products and CDEs, are counted as governed assets.
 See [here](https://github.com/alipouw13/appurviewdemo/blob/main/3-purview_unifiedcatalog.md) more information here on the Unified Catalog core concepts, including data products and CDEs.

 Key points:
 - Data assets scanned into the data map are scanned at no cost.
 Scanning costs are subsumed by Microsoft Purview.